 The market price of our common stock could become volatile, or our trading volume become weak, either of which could lead to the price of our stock being depressed at a time when you may want to sell.

-Our common stock is being traded on The NASDAQ Capital Market under the symbol "FLUX."
-We cannot predict the extent to which investor interest in our common stock will lead to the development of an active trading market on that stock exchange or any other exchange in the future.
-An active market for our common stock may never develop.
-We cannot assure you that the volume of trading in shares of our common stock will increase in the future.
-The trading price of our common stock has experienced volatility and is likely to continue to be highly volatile in response to numerous factors, many of which are beyond our control, including, without limitation, the following: - our earnings releases, actual or anticipated changes in our earnings, fluctuations in our operating results or our failure to meet the expectations of financial market analysts and investors; - changes in financial estimates by securities analysts, if any, who might cover our stock; - speculation about our business in the press or the investment community; - significant developments relating to our relationships with our customers or suppliers; - stock market price and volume fluctuations of other publicly traded companies and, in particular, those that are in our industry; - customer demand for our products; - investor perceptions of our industry in general and our Company in particular; - general economic conditions and trends; - announcements by us or our competitors of new products, significant acquisitions, strategic partnerships or divestitures; - changes in accounting standards, policies, guidance, interpretation or principles; - loss of external funding sources; - sales of our common stock, including sales by our directors, officers or significant stockholders; and - additions or departures of key personnel.
-The trading price and volume of our common stock may impact your ability to sell your shares of common stock, causing you to lose all or part of your investment.
+- Our earnings releases, actual or anticipated changes in our earnings, fluctuations in our operating results or our failure to meet the expectations of financial market analysts and investors; - Changes in financial estimates by securities analysts, if any, who might cover our stock; - Speculation about our business in the press or the investment community;- Significant developments relating to our relationships with our customers or suppliers; - Stock market price and volume fluctuations of other publicly traded companies and, in particular, those that are in our industry; - Customer demand for our products; - Investor perceptions of our industry in general and our Company in particular; - General economic conditions and trends; - Announcements by us or our competitors of new products, significant acquisitions, strategic partnerships or divestitures; - Changes in accounting standards, policies, guidance, interpretation or principles; - Loss of external funding sources; - Sales of our common stock, including sales by our directors, officers or significant stockholders; and - Additions or departures of key personnel, including but not limited to our chief financial officer.

-Preferred Stock may be issued under our Articles of Incorporation which may have superior rights to our common stock.
+Preferred Stock may be issued under our Articles of Incorporation, which may have superior rights to our common stock.

 Our Articles of Incorporation authorize the issuance of up to 500,000 shares of preferred stock.
 The preferred stock may be issued in one or more series, the terms of which may be determined at the time of issuance.
 These terms may include voting rights including the right to vote as a series on particular matters, preferences as to dividends and liquidation, conversion rights, redemption rights and sinking fund provisions.
 In addition, these voting, conversion and exchange rights of preferred stock could negatively affect the voting power or other rights of our common stockholders.
 The issuance of any preferred stock could diminish the rights of holders of our common stock, or delay or prevent a change of control of our Company, and therefore could reduce the value of such common stock.

-Accounting & Financial Operations4 | 13.8%
+Accounting & Financial Operations6 | 18.8%

 Accounting & Financial Operations - Risk 1